 Make the First Move

 There are little things each of us can do every day to reduce our exposure to plastics and minimize the effects of them on our health and the environment.
-In a perfect world we could count on manufactures to make responsible choices.
+In a perfect world, we could count on manufacturers to make responsible choices.
 In the real world, it’s up to us, the consumer, to do the research and choose wisely.
 Make a commitment to choose companies that are committed to sustainability in their packaging and using recyclable materials.